alex/what-happens-when/README.rst

 (On GNU/Linux) the Xorg server listen for keycodes
 --------------------------------------------------

-When a graphical ``X server`` is used, a re-maping of keycodes to scancodes is made with ``X server`` specific keymaps and rules.
+When a graphical ``X server`` is used, a re-mapping of keycodes to scancodes is made with ``X server`` specific keymaps and rules.
-When the scancode maping of the key pressed is complete, the ``X server`` sends the character to the ``window manager`` (DWM, metacity, i3, etc), so the ``window manager`` in turn sends the character to the focused window.
+When the scancode mapping of the key pressed is complete, the ``X server`` sends the character to the ``window manager`` (DWM, metacity, i3, etc), so the ``window manager`` in turn sends the character to the focused window.
 The graphical API of the window  that receives the character prints the appropiate